stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 and OWL reasoning to graph traversals and the property graph model generally.

-[Apache TinkerPop](http://tinkerpop.incubator.apache.org/) is the de facto API for property graph implementations, and Gremlin is a (widely implemented) DSL for traversing graphs.
+[Apache TinkerPop](http://tinkerpop.incubator.apache.org/) is the de facto API for property graph implementations, and Gremlin is a DSL for traversing graphs.
 Gremlin is to property graphs as SPARQL is to RDF graphs.

-Stardog customers increasingly understand that smart graphs are better than dumb graphs and that smart data is better than smart code.
-They want to query *and* traverse (and search and learn and...) *semantic* graphs, and that's why Stardog 4's support for Gremlin including rules and axiomatic reasoning.
+Stardog customers understand that smart graphs are better than dumb graphs and that smart data is better than smart code.
+They want to query *and* traverse (and search and learn and...) *semantic* graphs, which is why Stardog 4's support for Gremlin including rules and axiomatic reasoning.

 ## Virtual Graphs and Enterprise Integration